alykoshin/require-dir-all/README.md

 ## Upgrade 0.2.x to 0.3

 For the files and directories with the same name behavior is changed from overwrite to merge.
 That means if you have in the same directory file and subdirectory with any content, this content wll be merged with the content of the file.
 If the file contains object, then keys of object will be merged.
-However, if the file returns scalar, for example string, it will completely hide the content of the directory.
-You may refer to test/07_indexAsParent
+However, if the file returns non-object, for example string, it will completely hide the content of the directory with same name.
+If you set `indexAsParent: true`, index file returning non-object will hide all subdirectories.

 ## Use cases